jadu/pulsar/libs/phantomcss/README.md

 		By default, failure images are put in the './failures' folder.
 If failedComparisonsRoot is set to false a seperate folder will not be created but failure images can still be found alongside the original and new images.
 	*/
 	failedComparisonsRoot: './failures',

 	/*
+		Remove results directory tree after run.
+Use in conjunction with failedComparisonsRoot to see failed comparisons */
+	cleanupComparisonImages: true,

+	/*
 		You might want to keep master/baseline images in a completely different folder to the diffs/failures.
 Useful when working with version control systems.
 By default this resolves to the screenshotRoot folder.